lammps/lammps/doc/src/Howto_viscosity.rst

 coordinates, whose mean-square displacement increases linearly with time at sufficiently long times.

-The sixth is periodic perturbation method.
-It is also a non-equilibrium MD method.
+The sixth is the periodic perturbation method, which is also a non-equilibrium MD method.
-However, instead of measure the momentum flux in response of applied velocity gradient, it measures the velocity profile in response of applied stress.
+However, instead of measuring the momentum flux in response to an applied velocity gradient, it measures the velocity profile in response to applied stress.
 A cosine-shaped periodic acceleration is added to the system via the :doc:`fix accelerate/cos <fix_accelerate_cos>` command, and the :doc:`compute viscosity/cos<compute_viscosity_cos>` command is used to monitor the